brainicorn/skelp/README.md

   - Masked input (passwords)
 - Ability to customize prompts per-variable
 - Define min/max length/values for input
-- Ordered input gathering for using previously inputted values in variables/defaults
+- Ordered input gathering for using previously inputed values in variables/defaults
 - Ability to use data files for "promptless" template testing

 ### For Golang Developers